bazelbuild/proposals/designs/2018-10-09-platform-inheritance.md

 ```

-In this example, the `extend` platform will have the constraint values `:banana` (inherited from the parent platform) and `:clubs` (which overrides the constraint `:heart` set on the parent platform).
+In this example, the `extend` platform will have the constraint values `:banana` (inherited from the parent platform) and `:clubs` (which overrides the constraint `:hearts` set on the parent platform).

 ## Remote Execution Properties